harvard-embodied-intelligence/harvard-embodied-intelligence.github.io/index.md

 ---

 The Harvard Embodied Intelligence lab is is an easy-to-use, flexible website template for [labs](https://www.greenelab.com/).
 Spend less time worrying about managing a website and citations, and more time running your lab.
+Our lab is in the [Kempner Institute](https://kempnerinstitute.harvard.edu/) and  computer science in the [Harvard School of Engineering and Applied Sciences](https://seas.harvard.edu/).

 {% include section.html %}